Overview

 See further information about requirements for your country.

-We may also accept evidence of a confirmed place on a University Pre-sessional English language course, if your current IELTS scores are:
+We may also accept evidence of a confirmed place on a University Pre-sessional English language course.
+Please visit the University Centre for Academic English webpage for details.

 Please note, we must approve this before you apply for the English course.
 If you wish to be considered for a pre-sessional course please contact the admissions team pgtaughtmedicine@manchester.ac.uk.